 3. Ask her to be in your wedding party

-Nothing is stopping you from asking your mum to be your MOH, a bridesmaid, a groomsmaid, your best person, a flower mum(!), an usher or even a ring bearer – why not give her one of the top jobs of the day?
+Nothing is stopping you from asking your mum to be your MOH, a bridesmaid, a groomsmaid, your best person, a flower mum(!), an usher or even a ring bearer.
+Why not include your mum in your wedding by asking her one of the top jobs of the day?

 4. Ask her to do a reading

-If your mum being part of the wedding party doesn’t feel right, how about asking her if she would like to read something during the ceremony?
+How about asking your mum if she would like to read something during the ceremony?
 You could choose something for her or she could find a perfect poem or piece of prose to read.
 Maybe she could surprise you with it on the day?
 In which case, ask your celebrant to liaise with your mum to weave it in beautifully.

 5. Ask her to take part in a Unity Candle ritual